rialto-php/rialto/docs/api.md

 ## JavaScript functions

-With Rialto you can create JavaScript functions and pass them to the Node process, this can be useful to map some values or any other actions based on callbacks (as long as it is run synchronously).
+With Rialto you can create JavaScript functions and pass them to the Node process, this can be useful to map some values or any other actions based on callbacks.

 To create them, you need to use the `Nesk\Rialto\Data\JsFunction` class and call one or multiple methods in this list: